AdesisNetlife/authrc/README.md

 ```
 1.
-  Parse the string to match like a valid [URI](http://en.wikipedia.org/wiki/URI_scheme)
-  Extract the `hostname`

-2.
   Iterate all the existent hosts in `.authrc` file.

+1.1
+  Check if the `host` string value is a regex-like expression (starts and ends with '/')
+    If is a regex expression, validate it
+      If it is not valid, discard the host (optionally a info message or exception can be thrown)
+      If it is valid, use it
+    If it is NOT a regex `string` value
+      Parse the string like a valid [URI](http://en.wikipedia.org/wiki/URI_scheme)
+         Then extract the `hostname`

+1.2
   Parse the `host` string value like a valid URI
     Extract the `hostname`

 3.
   Performs a string comparison with both hostnames values (possible regex support?)
     Filter by the matched hostname and discard the others

 4.
   If there is no any `host` matched, exit